-It is Winter now in many parts of the world and according to Ayurveda this is the best season to detoxify the body physically and mentally.
+It is winter in many parts of the world now and according to Ayurveda, this is the best season to detoxify the body physically and mentally.
 This is also the best time to rejuvenate the body.

 It is important to know the mechanism of Panchakarma, Ayurvedic detoxification.
 Let’s understand how it is helpful and how it works for the detoxification of the body.
 Let’s detoxify from the toxins generated during the year 2014 and remain healthy in the upcoming year 2015.